Even if your job has you sitting at a desk all day, there are simple, quick exercises you can do in your work space to

 As a husband and father of four young children, a graduate of the Ohio State University College of Medicine, and a Board Certified Family Physician with 14 years of practice under my belt, I want to share with you the best of my knowledge and experience to improve your family's health and wellness.

-In my practice at PPG Midwest Community Health Associates, as a part of Parkview Health, I take care of pregnant women, deliver babies, and care for children and adults of all ages in the office, the hospital and the nursing home.
+In my practice at Parkview Physicians Group -- Family Medicine, Archbold, Ohio, I take care of pregnant women, deliver babies, and care for children and adults of all ages in the office, the hospital and the nursing home.
 I practice in the beautiful small town of Archbold, in Fulton County, Ohio, which my family calls home.
 You may even get to hear from my family from time to time on this page!

 Please feel free to suggest topics that you would like to discuss here, as I hope that this blog can be interactive.